openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   responsible for receiving course data from edX, and transferring it securely to researchers and other interested parties after it is received.

-  For more information, see the :ref:`edX Research Guide`.
+  For more information, see the `edX Research Guide`_.

 **discussion**